XRPL-Labs/Help-Center/learning-more-about-xumm/guidelines-and-review-process-of-publishing-xapps.md

 3. Submit your code with a detailed explanation as to what your xApp does.
 4. Our development team will review your code, test your xApp and if approved,  will be made available through a direct URL available to all Xumm users.

 It is important to note, this **does not** imply that your app will be listed in the Xumm "more xApps" section.
-For more information about getting included in the short list, please see:

 ### **Requirements for an xApp**